 From that experience, I realized that my two passions, love/marriage and the well-being of children were connected.
 I realized that when the parents are healthy, the children will thrive.
 When mom and dad are in a stable relationship, the well-being of their children is protected.
 It’s when the family system breaks down that children suffer.

 So while my initial goal to understand love and help build healthier relationships is still there, my true goals is to protect children.
 My approach is through the parents.
 I know that if I can help someone date healthier partners and establish healthier relationship patterns, their future children will benefit.
 I know that if I can help mom and dad repair their marriage and work together on resolving conflict, the children will be less anxious, perform better in school, and make better decisions.
 And I know when I can help a mom and dad who have decided to divorce do it in a way that protects and honors their children, their children will have a better chance at success in life and love.

 So that is where my passion lies and where I have chosen to put my time.
 I have dedicated my professional career to honing my relationship counseling skills.
 I know and understand what it takes to have a good relationship and am aware of the challenges.
 I know what struggles dating individuals face in finding a compatible partner, and have a system for helping them get what they actually need.
 And I have spent a great deal of time learning and training in the development of children.
 I understand their needs and challenges and have been educated in specialized techniques that help children feel loved, seen, heard, and safe, which decreases challenging behaviors.

 Today, my husband and I have three wonderful children and because of the love we have for them we try extra hard.
-We are not perfect, of course, we slip here and there, some days or weeks are better than others, but we are conscious of our relationship and the benefits it brings not only to our own lives but to the lives of the two innocent little men growing up in our home.
+We are not perfect, of course.
+We slip here and there, some days or weeks are better than others, but we are conscious of our relationship and the benefits it brings not only to our own lives but to the lives of the sweet little boys and lovely little girl growing up in our home.